Background decorative image

 Hosted by ITU and the German Environment Agency (UBA) at GITEX Europe, Messe Berlin

-The Green Digital Action Summit is an essential gathering at the intersection of digital innovation and climate action.
-This summit reflects on the progress made since the COP29 Green Digital Action Declaration and looks forward to furthering the momentum toward sustainable technology solutions, especially in anticipation of COP30 in Brazil.
+The Green Digital Action Summit was an essential gathering at the intersection of digital innovation and climate action.
+The summit reflected on the progress made since the COP29 Green Digital Action Declaration and set the stage for further momentum toward sustainable technology solutions, especially in anticipation of COP30 in Brazil.

-The Summit will explore the challenges and opportunities in green tech, policy development, and digital innovation that will help shape the future of our collective environmental stewardship.
-Join us as we come together to leverage digital solutions for a greener, more sustainable future.
+The Summit explored the challenges and opportunities in green tech, policy development, and digital innovation that will help shape the future of our collective environmental stewardship.
+Participants came together to leverage digital solutions for a greener, more sustainable future.

 GDA Summit - Gitex 2025